 Adding Taurine to Your Cats Diet

-Taurine is an amino acid and is an essential amino acid for your cat.
+Taurine is an essential amino acid for your cat.
 Essential meaning your cat or kitten cannot create this amino acid from other sources and must have it included in their diet.

 Why is Taurine Important For Cats?

 A lack of sufficient taurine levels in a cat or kitten's diet can lead to multiple health conditions down the track including, but not limited to, blindness, deafness, heart failure, pregnancy issues and health concerns for fetal and newborn kittens, so when it comes to taurine levels, it’s important to ensure you’re getting it right.

 How Do Cats Get Taurine in Their Diet?